MicrosoftDocs/cpp-docs/docs/cpp/welcome-back-to-cpp-modern-cpp.md

 ## Lambda expressions

 In C-style programming, a function can be passed to another function by using a *function pointer*.
 Function pointers are inconvenient to maintain and understand.
 The function they refer to may be defined elsewhere in the source code, far away from the point at which it's invoked.
 Also, they're not type-safe.
 Modern C++ provides *function objects*, classes that override the [`operator()`](function-call-operator-parens.md) operator, which enables them to be called like a function.
 The most convenient way to create function objects is with inline [lambda expressions](../cpp/lambda-expressions-in-cpp.md).
-The following example shows how to use a lambda expression to pass a function object, that the `for_each` function will invoke on each element in the vector:
+The following example shows how to use a lambda expression to pass a function object, that the `find_if` function will invoke on each element in the vector:

 ```cpp
     std::vector<int> v {1,2,3,4,5};